jberkenbilt/tfsetup/README.md

 * `Project` -- the data from `tfsetup-config.json`
 * `Path` -- the relative path from the directory containing `tfsetup-config` to the local directory

+If `tofu` or `terraform` is found in the path, `tfsetup` will run `tofu fmt` or `terraform fmt` on the resulting setup file.
+This is the only thing that makes this tool specific to terraform.
+Otherwise, it is just running the go templating system.

 # Example

 `tfsetup-config/context.json`: